-Under the Federal Franchise Rule, FDDs automatically expire 120 days after the end of the franchisors fiscal year which, for franchisors who operate on a calendar year basis, means their FDD expires on April 30th.
+Under the Federal Franchise Rule your FDD automatically expires 120 days after the end of your fiscal year which is April 30th if you operate on a fiscal calendar year.
 Once your FDD expires you must stop selling franchises.
-You must also evaluate when your FDD and FDD registrations and filings expire on the state level and require renewal.
+You must also evaluate when your FDD registrations and filings expire and require renewal at the state level.

 Below is a chart listing the FDD registration, filing, and renewal requirements on a state-by-state basis, including FDD expiration dates: